Izunas-Dojo/contributing-to-IATP/README.md

 While not absolutely required, it's good etiquette to update the roadmap yourself when committing a significant edit to the repo.

+When making a change to a text file, please DO NOT play around with the line breaks.
+Spacing things properly is my responsibility alone.
+This is to prevent issues when re-inserting translated text into the raw files.

 If you're not sure about an edit you want to make, please submit an issue, and I will respond ASAP.
 Thanks in advance!